konfuzio-ai/konfuzio-sdk/docs/sdk/examples/file-splitting-class/index.md

 # initialize the SplittingAI
 splitting_ai = SplittingAI(model)

+# SplittingAI is a more high-level interface to ContextAwareFileSplittingModel and any other models that can be
+# developed for file-splitting purposes.
+It takes a Document as an input, rather than individual Pages, because it
+# utilizes page-level prediction of possible split points and returns Document or Documents with changes depending on
+# the prediction mode.

 # SplittingAI can be ran in two modes: returning a list of sub-Documents as the result of the input Document
 # splitting or returning a copy of the input Document with Pages predicted as first having an attribute
 # "is_first_page".
 The flag "return_pages" has to be True for the latter; let's use it
 new_document = splitting_ai.propose_split_documents(test_document, return_pages=True)
+print(new_document)
+# output: [predicted_document]

+for page in new_document[0].pages():
+    if page.is_first_page:
+        print('Page {} is predicted as the first.'.format(page.number))
+    else:
+        print('Page {} is predicted as the non-first.'.format(page.number))
 ```